 This three-term course is open for enrolment by application only.
 Shortlisted applicants will be invited to interview with the tutor and the coordinator of creative writing.
 It is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
 You will be an enthusiastic reader of fiction, able to commit to attending regularly and participating fully, and fluent in English.

 What is the selection process?

 All applications will be evaluated by the creative writing coordinator.
 Writers will be informed of the outcome of their application (decline, waitlist, or shortlist) shortly after the application deadline.
-Shortlisted applicants will be invited to interview with the tutor on Sunday 8th September.
+Shortlisted applicants will be invited to interview with the tutor via Zoom on Sunday 29th August.
 The course will operate a waitlist.
 In the event that a selected writer cannot attend their interview or take up their space, it will be offered to a student on the waitlist.

 How is the shortlist chosen?

 The creative writing coordinator will take the following into account:

 - Technical ability: does the writer possess the sentence level and structural acumen required to workshop at the advanced level?